ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 The generated service is just a shell for an injectable class.
 We need to provide the details.
 The primary purpose of this service will be to get JSON data from the API via HTTP, so we will need to inject Angular's HTTP client service.
 Dependency injection in Angular is handled via the constructor.
 Inject the HTTP client, creating a `private` reference to it.

-While we are in there, let's also create a stub for the method we are going to need.
+While we are in there, let's also create stub for the method we are going to need.

 **A note on method naming:** I generally use the same method names across all of my data services as such: